 Art Creates Cures is a unique collaboration between leaders in the art world, Sotheby’s and Johns Hopkins.
 Established to honor the art entrepreneur Budi Tek, Art Creates Cures unites the many people Budi has touched to celebrate his passion, vision and humanity, while, at the same time, striking a blow against one of the worst forms of cancer.

-The non-profit Art Creates Cures Foundation brings together leaders in the art and scientific communities to accelerate and transform pancreatic cancer research by uniting the creativity and ingenuity of artists and biomedical scientists.
-The Foundation’s goal is to support research that both advances the understanding of the biology of pancreatic cancer, and that translates this new knowledge into better patient care, and in so doing, to improve the lives of patients living with pancreatic cancer.
+The 501(c)(3) registered non-profit Art Creates Cures Foundation supports research that advances the understanding of the biology of pancreatic cancer, translates this new knowledge into better patient care, and, in so doing, improves the lives of patients living with pancreatic cancer.
+For 2019, ACC’s aims to fund a new two-year fellow position for pancreatic cancer research at Johns Hopkins.